austintgriffith/token-subscription/README.md

 Since this model works with any token that follows the *approve()* and *transferFrom()* standard, a stable token might serve as the best option for long running, monthly subscriptions.
 This shields both _publisher_ and _subscriber_ from price fluctuations.

+Meta transactions can be submitted by any relayer and the relayer can be incentivized with a _gasToken_.
+This token can be paid by the _publisher_, the _subscriber_, or the _subscription contract_.
+The _subscription contract_ can also reimburse the relayers directly with Ethereum.
+If funds are to be paid from the _subscription contract_, the _subscriptionHash_ must be signed by the _publisher_.